EladB1/swervec/README.md

 > You don't have to use the parameter names, but those names are common practice in C, which is an inspiration for this language.

-The only code allowed outside of a function are variable declarations (including arrays).
+The only code allowed outside a function are variable declarations (including arrays).
-Any variables declared outside of a function will be global; while any variables inside a function are local to the function.
+Any variables declared outside a function will be global; while any variables inside a function are local to the function.

 ### Built-ins